 human life (that is, a form of life containing human DNA) becomes

-We now know that the average adult male each second.
-A human ovum is another form of human life.
-Fertile women between puberty and menopause release about one each month.
+We now know that the average adult fertile male produces about a 1,500 spermatozoa each second!
+4 Fertile women between puberty and menopause release about one human ovum per month.

 There are many beliefs about when this transition occurs.
 Some are:

-- When the blastocyst 2 (a growing mass of cells) implants itself in the inner wall of the uterus.
+When the blastocyst 2 (a growing mass of cells) implants itself in the inner wall of the uterus.

-- When the embryo loses both its gill slits (more correctly called pharyngeal arches) and its tail by about the end of the second month.
+When the embryo loses both its gill slits (more correctly called pharyngeal arches) and its tail by about the end of the second month.

-- When the embryo begins to look relatively human.
+When the embryo begins to look relatively human.

-- At about 20 weeks gestation when the thalamus -- the relay center in the fetal brain -- connects the cerebral cortex to the spinal cord.
+At about 20 weeks gestation when the thalamus -- the relay center in the fetal brain -- connects the cerebral cortex to the spinal cord.

-- When the fetus takes its first breath.
+When the fetus takes its first breath.

 Some people claim that Genesis 2:7 supports this belief.
 3

-- When God implants a soul in the zygote, blastocyst, embryo or fetus.
+When God implants a soul in the zygote, blastocyst, embryo or fetus.
 Unfortunately the "soul" is religions concept.
 To date, no evidence of souls have been detected scientifically.
 People differ over when ensoulment occurs.
-Their beliefs range from during the process of conception,, to the newborn's first breath to never.
+Their beliefs range from during the process of conception,, to the newborn's first breath, to never.

-A second conflict concerns exactly when pregnancy is said to begin.
+A second pro-life/pro-choice conflict concerns exactly when pregnancy is said to begin.
 Here, the two main options that people cite are:

-- During the process of conception.
+During the process of conception.
 This is a timing favored by many religious conservatives and pro-lifers.

 Unfortunately, essentially no dialogue and very little debate is occurring on the timing of the attainment of personhood.
-And so pro-lifers and pro-choicers commit a lot of time and effort to throwing verbal rocks at each other.
+And so pro-lifers and pro-choicers commit a lot of time and effort to throw verbal rocks at each other.

 discusses homosexuality and bisexuality.